ev3dev/edu-docs/Getting-Started-Developing-on-ev3dev.md

 Typically we would want to use our Host PC to write, compile and debug the program, since it is much more powerful than the EV3 Controller platform.
 However, the EV3 Controller uses a different CPU or Instruction Set compared with the ones typically used on your PC.

->More specifically, the EV3 Controller are (almost) all based on the ARM CPU Architecture, while the PC are (almost) all based on the x86 or x64 (Intel-compatible) CPU Architecture.
+>More specifically, the available EV3 Controllers are ~~almost~~ all based on the ARM CPU Architecture, while the PC are (almost) all based on the x86 or x64 (Intel-Architecture compatible) CPU Architecture.

 Bytecode based languages such as the LEGO Programmer and Java will have Compilers that compile the source programs into Virtual Machine bytecodes, which is able to run on any platform having the appropriate Virtual Machine software.
 However, the default C and C++ compilers for the PC platform targets the x86 or x64 CPU Architecture, and cannot be run on the EV3 Controller.